Agriculture Grants in Australia (All States) — 2026

 Natural Disaster Transport Subsidy NSW

-This program provides subsidies to NSW primary producers affected by declared natural disasters for the transport of fodder and/or water to a property, stock to/from agistment, stock to sale or slaughter, or bee or oyster movements.
-The subsidy covers 50% of road transport costs (GST exclusive) or water-based vessel movements for oysters, up to a maximum distance of 1500 km for road transport.
+This program provides subsidies to NSW primary producers affected by declared disasters for the transport of fodder and/or water to a property, stock to/from agistment, stock to sale or slaughter, or bee or oyster movements.
+The subsidy covers 50% of road transport costs (GST exclusive) up to a maximum distance of 1500 km, or water-based vessel movements for oysters.

 Open·Up to $10,000